albertofernandezvillan/ml-dl-cv-references/README.md

 # TensorFlow and Keras

+* **Model Garden for TensorFlow**: The TensorFlow Model Garden is a repository with a number of different implementations of state-of-the-art (SOTA) models and modeling solutions for TensorFlow users. https://github.com/tensorflow/models
+  * Example (1): Training Faster R-CNN Using TensorFlow’s Object Detection API with a Custom Dataset. https://pub.towardsai.net/training-faster-r-cnn-using-tensorflow-object-detection-api-with-a-custom-dataset-88dd525666fd
 * **TensorFlow-Examples**: TensorFlow Tutorial and Examples for Beginners (support TF v1 & v2). https://github.com/aymericdamien/TensorFlow-Examples
 * **Collection of tutorials**:
   * Autoencoder in TensorFlow 2: Beginner’s Guide:  https://learnopencv.com/autoencoder-in-tensorflow-2-beginners-guide/

 # Machine Learning